 3. Dark Chocolate

-Feel free to choose all over color or ask your stylist for a few highlights or lowlights to create a little dimension.
+Feel free to choose all-over colors or ask your stylist for a few highlights or lowlights to create a little dimension.
 Less is more when it comes to your age, however.

 4. Tawny Brown